More On Reconciliation

 They went out from us, but they did not belong to us.
 For if they had belonged to us, they would have remained with us.
 But their departure made it clear that none of them belonged to us.”
 1 John 2:8 NKJV

-Those who left them were antichrists, ones in their midst who had too much “anti” or “against Christ” within them to be swallowed up in life.
+Those who left them were antichrists, ones in their midst who had too much anti or against Christ within them to be swallowed up in life.
 They went off to do their own thing, seeking their own power and esteem through taking over the message and people of God.
-This was already in the early Christian church and the Apostle Paul also spoke of it in his writings.
-We too need to see all that is “antichrist” within us, trusting our Lord to conquer and be conquering everything as we walk with Him.
+This was already in the early Christian church as the Apostle Paul spoke of it in his writings.

-Jesus said that the Kingdom does not come with scrutiny, with visible observation to those looking for it out there somewhere.
-How then could the antichrist be one evil person in the world?
+We too need to see all that is antichrist within us, trusting our Lord to conquer and be conquering everything as we walk with Him.
+How could the antichrist be one evil person in the world?
 We can look and look at the world for the antichrist and many have.
 People, denominations, and even nations are said to be the coming antichrist, past, present and future.

-But Jesus went on to state that the kingdom of God is in us, so think about it.
-Isn’t that where the forces against His kingdom operate as well?
-Amazing, isn’t it?
+Consider that.
+Where are the forces against His kingdom operating?
 With spiritual eyes open to see and spiritual ears ready to hear, we see that the antichrist dwells within the fleshly souls of humans.
-We have those things within us that are against Christ, keeping His full authority from ruling over us as He comes within His temple, which we are.
-God takes off the covering, our “refuge of lies.”
-Once exposed, in faith and trust we yield all to God and turn away from anything that is working against Christ being formed in us.
+We have these things within us that are against Christ, keeping His full authority from ruling over us as He comes to dwell within His temple, which we are.

+“Just as we have borne the image of the earthly [the man of dust], we will also bear the image of the heavenly [the Man of heaven].
 Now I say this, believers, that flesh and blood cannot inherit nor be part of the kingdom of God; nor does the perishable (mortal) inherit the imperishable (immortal).”
-1 Corinthians 15:49-50 Amplified
+1 Corinthians 15:49-50 AMP

-It takes faith and endurance until He accomplishes all that He intends to do with humans.
 God’s will for all men to be saved surely will happen but some may not know His full salvation and redemption for ages to come.
 Let’s allow our Lord to decide just how far each of His people can go in their calling and election in Him while here on the earth.
 Does He not need His people to shine a light in this present darkness here and now?
 We are surely in much darkness on this earth, in great need of God’s light to shine through His people.

-We pursue the prize of the High calling just like Paul, so we may be clothed, rather than naked, at His appearance.
-Are we not given “all things” because of what He has done?
+We pursue the prize of the high calling just like Paul, so we may be clothed, rather than naked, at His appearance.
+Are we not given all things because of what He has done?
 What truly is in the hearts of those who cling to the rapture doctrine proclaiming all non-believers will burn in a literal hellfire and brimstone furnace if they are not saved in this life?

 May God draw His own into all truth, as promised in the holy spirit.
 What matters most is what the spirit of truth teaches each of us as we sit before the Lord to learn of Him.
 If you struggle with this truth of all men being saved and reconciled to God, I encourage you to ask the Lord, sincerely, if these things be true.
 Allow your heavenly Father to speak truth to you and you will know His ways, not just His acts.
 It is His work to bring us into all truth, spirit to spirit: